Tour of the Mongoose: Argentina controversy

 In 1999, Shakira began a relationship with Argentine lawyer Antonio de la Rúa, the son of the then president of Argentina Fernando de la Rúa.
 This led to huge backlash in the country due to the social and economic crisis happening at the time in the nation.
 After the December 2001 riots in Argentina, many groups, including journalists and music retailers, sought to boycott Shakira's career in the country.
 In February 2002, Pablo di Paola, the then president of Tower Records Argentina took the decision to stop selling Shakira's albums in the country.
 In the documentary for her video album Live & off the Record (2004), Shakira revealed that trying to bring the tour to Argentina in 2003 turned into a "real soup opera" with a lot of discussion happening behind closed doors, with her team and then manager Freddy DeMann trying to persuade her to skip the country during the tour.
 The tour's production manager, Chris Lamband, and the tour manager, Fitzjoy Hellin, called the situation "insane."
 Shakira stated: "Not only the press was an issue, but logistics were nearly impossible and certainly unprofitable."
-Nevertheless, Shakira decided to go to Argentina in despite of the controversy.
+Nevertheless, Shakira decided to go to Argentina despite the controversy.

 On May 3, 2003, Shakira performed at Argentina's River Plate stadium, the sold-out show had over 60,000 people in attendance, including Argentinian celebrities and politicians such as actor Mariano Martínez, former vicepresident of Argentina Daniel Scioli and the former first lady of Argentina Inés Pertiné Urien.
 According to Argentine magazine Gente, her then boyfriend Antonio de la Rúa decided to not attend due to the controversy.